Person with unexplained chronic fatigue discovering real biochemical and metabolic root cause

 Understanding What Your Fatigue Is Signalling

 If exhaustion continues to limit your quality of life despite rest and reassurance, a deeper evaluation may be appropriate.
-A functional medicine approach focuses on identifying patterns across energy metabolism, stress physiology, immune activity, and gut health to better understand why fatigue persists and what may support recovery.
+At Elemental Health and Nutrition, we focus on identifying patterns across energy metabolism, stress physiology, immune activity, and gut health to better understand why fatigue persists and what may support your recovery.

 References